MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/network-guidance.md

 ### Configuration Manager
 If your organization is using Configuration Manager there are multiple technologies available to help with network optimization.
 In this section we will look at the native site technologies, along with modern peer-to-peer capabilities.

 The first 4 technologies that we will look at can be enabled independently or in combination with one another.
-Microsoft’s recommendation is to review each technology and leverage them in combination where it makes sense (e.g., you may enable BranchCache and Client Peer Cache, but BITS throttling isn’t necessary).
+Microsoft’s recommendation is to review each technology and leverage them in combination where it makes sense (e.g., you may enable BranchCache and Client Peer Cache, but BITS throttling isn’t necessary in your environment).
 This will help maximize efficiency and reduce traffic to your distribution points.
 Once enabled, you can review the [Client data sources](https://docs.microsoft.com/en-us/mem/configmgr/core/servers/deploy/configure/monitor-content-you-have-distributed#client-data-sources-dashboard) dashboard to monitor content distribution for Client Peer Cache, BranchCache, Distribution Points, and Cloud Distribution Points.

 - [Client Peer Cache](https://docs.microsoft.com/en-us/mem/configmgr/core/plan-design/hierarchy/fundamental-concepts-for-content-management#peer-cache) is another peer-to-peer technology.
 This technology is native to Configuration Manager and does require devices to be domain joined and managed by Configuration Manager.
 With Client Peer Cache you have additional controls over your network segmentation and peer-to-peer traffic.
-Refer to [Enabling Client Peer Cache]() to get started.
+Refer to [Enabling Client Peer Cache](#enabling-client-peer-cache) to get started.

 - [BranchCache](https://docs.microsoft.com/en-us/mem/configmgr/core/plan-design/hierarchy/fundamental-concepts-for-content-management#branchcache) is a Windows technology focused on peer-to-peer content delivery.
 Clients that support BranchCache, and have downloaded a deployment configured for BranchCache, will serve as a content source to other BranchCache-enabled clients.
-Refer to [Enabling BranchCache]() to get started.
+Refer to [Enabling BranchCache](#enabling-branchcache) to get started.

 - [Windows Low Extra Delay Background Transport (LEDBAT)](https://docs.microsoft.com/en-us/mem/configmgr/core/plan-design/hierarchy/fundamental-concepts-for-content-management#windows-ledbat) is a network congestion control feature of Windows Server to help manage background network transfers.
 For distribution points running on supported versions of Windows Server, enable an option to help adjust network traffic.
 Then clients only use network bandwidth when it's available.
-Refer to [Enabling Windows LEDBAT]() to get started.
+Refer to [Enabling Windows LEDBAT](#enabling-windows-ledbat) to get started.

 - [Background Intelligent Transfer Service (BITS) throttling for clients](https://docs.microsoft.com/en-us/mem/configmgr/core/clients/deploy/about-client-settings#background-intelligent-transfer-service-bits) is another option for reducing network saturation when you deploy your Microsoft 365 Apps and updates.
 Configuration Manager provides several settings that to establish a scheduled and predictable transfer rate.
-Refer to [Enabling BITS throttling for clients]() to get started.
+Refer to [Enabling BITS throttling for clients](#enabling-bits-throttling-for-clients) to get started.

 These next 2 technologies leverage the modern peer-to-peer capabilities in Windows 10.
 Configuration Manager offers native support for enablement, but configuration will require Group Policy and/or a Configuration Baseline to setup.